dtdannen/dcss-ai-wrapper/README.md

    Note that nothing will happen until an agent connects.

    The terminal that runs this command must be a minimum width, so try enlarging the terminal if it doesn't work and you are using a small monitor/screen.
-(Only try changing the width after completing the next step).
+(Only try changing the width if the next step fails).

 2. Open a new terminal, cd into dcss-ai-wrapper/ and run: